Missouri Evening Primrose

 yellow flowers

 Missouri evening primrose can grow up to 12” tall and spread approximately two feet in diameter.
-This native is popular in rock gardens, native plantings, as a border plant due to its short height and in native pollinator gardens.
+This native is popular in rock gardens, native plantings, and as a border plant due to its short height and native pollinator gardens.
 Missouri evening primrose does not like poorly drained or wet soils and can get root rot in those conditions.
-It does like poor, shallow or dry soils and performs well in those locations.
+It does like poor, shallow, or dry soils and performs well in those locations.

 MG Log